On Termination of Polynomial Programs with Equality Conditions: Decidability of the termination problem

-Now we are ready to formally present algorithms for deciding the termination of MPP~(\ref{equ:mpp}), i.e., algorithms to compute $D$, or more precisely, compute a set $B$ of generating polynomials of $D$ (i.e., $D=Z(B)$); thus whether the program to be terminated for a given input set $X$, which is a semi-algebraic set defined by a polynomial formula $\phi(\bx)$ is equivalent to the unsatisfiability of $\bigwedge_{f\in B}(f=0) \wedge \phi(\bx)$, which is decidable~\cite{Tarski51}.
+Now we are ready to formally present algorithms for deciding the termination of \cref{equ:mpp}, i.e., algorithms to compute $D$, or more precisely, a set $B$ of generating polynomials of $D$ with $D=Z(B)$.
+Thus a program terminates on a given input set $X$, a semi-algebraic set defined by a polynomial formula $\phi(\bx)$, is equivalent to the unsatisfiability of $\bigwedge_{f\in B}(f=0) \wedge \phi(\bx)$, which is decidable \`{a} la~\cite{Tarski51}.
+In fact, for an algebraically closed field, one can decide it by computing the radical ideals.